8Development/8Mod/README.md

 ## Features
 I have no idea at all.
 One thing I know for certain, it will not be a PvP focused client.

-## Resources
-I will be using lukflug's PanelStudio: https://github.com/lukflug/PanelStudio